 Promotion of Health and Brain Education

-Added to the third Sustainable Development Goal were detailed implementation targets for promoting mental health and preventing noncommunicable diseases, which have generally been a problem in developed countries, in addition to tasks that have been pursued as part of the previous Millennium Development Goals, including prevention of communicable diseases and promotion of mother and infant health.
+Added to the third Sustainable Development Goal were detailed implementation targets for promoting mental health and preventing noncommunicable diseases (NCDs), which have generally been a problem in developed countries, in addition to the tasks that have been pursued as part of the previous Millennium Development Goals, including prevention of communicable diseases and promotion of mother and infant health.

 Positive choices and behaviors for your health and happiness are more important than anything else for preventing noncommunicable diseases and promoting mental health.
-Brain Education seeks to promote physical and mental health by restoring natural senses the human brain originally had.
-Brain exercises, developed to alleviate stress by relaxing the body and to activate the brain, Brain Wave Vibration, which is actively involved in the formation of healthy brain waves through repetitive motion, and Belly Button Healing, which enables simultaneous management of physical and mental health based on the latest scientific research into the gut-brain connection, are all health-related educational methods of Brain Education that help restore the brain’s original senses.
+Brain Education promotes physical and psychological health by restoring the natural senses that the human brain originally had.
+Brain exercises are developed to alleviate stress by relaxing the body and activating the brain such as Brain Wave Vibration, which is actively involved in the formation of healthy brain waves through repetitive motion, Belly Button Healing, which enables simultaneous management of physical and mental health based on the latest scientific research into the gut-brain connection, are part of health-related educational methods of Brain Education that help restore the brain’s original senses.

 Brain Education and Quality Education

-For promoting social integration and sustainable development through education, it’s important to increase the quality of education as well as to provide equal educational opportunities.
-In other words, instead of ending in being a means of acquiring knowledge and skills, education must enable all people to develop the potential within them and to realize that potential in the communities to which they belong.
+For promoting social integration and sustainable development through education, it’s essential to increase the quality of teaching and provide equal educational opportunities.
+In other words, instead of being a mere means of acquiring knowledge and skills, education must enable all people to develop their potential and realize that potential in the communities to which they belong.

 In particular, Brain Education can become a new, easily accessible educational alternative for spreading peaceful, nonviolent culture and awareness of global citizenship, which is specified as the seventh target.
-For it provides a peace philosophy, brain-development principles, and an experiential education methodology that bring actual change to the brain.
+It provides a peace philosophy, brain-development principles, and an experiential education methodology that derive actual changes to the brain.
 Everyone has the potential to bring out their innate peace and develop their brain, regardless of race, language, or educational understanding.